llooker/powered_by_modules/Use Cases/Data Dictionary.md

 ### Step 3:

 Format the results from the lookML_model_explore call using custom CSS and HTML.
 Consider using JS Plugins to allow for Search and Sort functionality to make the dictionary more accessible.
-In this block, we use the [DataTable JS Plugin](https://datatables.net/).
+In this Block, we use the [DataTable JS Plugin](https://datatables.net/).